 There is an abundance of studies relevant to our subject.
 Evidence relating to lunar rhythms is present in numerous studies.
 Two different main approaches to the rhythms of the body are present in the scientific community.
 The first is the theory of circadian rhythms, proposed by Dr. Franz Halberg at the University of Minnesota.
-Incorporated in this theory is the idea that the humans, and other living organisms, posses a mean of regulating cycles.
+Incorporated in this theory is the idea that the humans, and other living organisms, posses a yet-undiscovered means of regulating cycles.
 These cycles include the solar-day rhythms (24 hours), lunar-day rhythms (24.8 hours), lunar-synodic monthly rhythms (29.5 days) and yearly rhythms (Lieber, 48).
 Along with this study, a stipulation of disturbances caused by outside substances has been added.
 Heavy water, dalinomycin (an antibiotic), lithium and alcohol are all known to change the natural rhythms occurring in the body (Lieber, 48).
 Dr. Frank Brown is recognized as being the chief proponent of the second theory, the extrinsic timing theory of biological rhythms.
-His theory states that cosmic cycles influence organismal activity (Brown, 138).
-For example, the tides influence when the time is best for aquatic organisms to be active or to feed.
+His theory states that cosmic cycles influence organismal activity.
+For example, the tides influence when it is best for aquatic organisms to be active or to feed.
 It is therefore hypothesized that the lunar response is present in land animals as a consequence of their evolution from marine to land-dwelling creatures (Lieber, 50).

 Bodily mechanisms were studied in an effort to determine the influence of circadian rhythms.
 In 1866, William Ogle discovered noted that there was a significant fluctuation in human body temperature that varied in relation to day and night (Moore-Ede, 3).
 Many corporations have conducted studies on worker-effectiveness and its relations to the body clock.
 Workers were found to be drastically less effective when working at night-time.
 Mid-night shift workers were less productive than the day-time workers (Biological Rhythms, 2).
 The workers that were forced to work against their circadian rhythms were noted to have experienced sleep deprivation, fatigue, familial and social problems (Nelson, 90).
 These instances provide evidence for the presence of circadian rhythms.